spxbhuhb/zakadabar-stack/doc/guides/android/Introduction.md

 The android project declares a dependency on the main project.

-## Use the Data Models
+## Business Objects

-When you declare a dependency on the main project, all data models in `commonMain` will be automatically available in the android project.
+When you declare a dependency on the main project, all business object definitions in `commonMain` are automatically available in the android project.

 You can use the same communication calls as on the browser frontend, see the [example source code](/lib/examples/src/jvmMain/kotlin/zakadabar/lib/examples/frontend/Main.kt)